Free · Shared renderer · Dynamic URLs · Export snippets

 Discord1200 × 630px1.91:1

-1200×630 is the universal safe size that works across all platforms.
+1200×630 is the universal safe size that works across all platforms, but safe spacing and readable typography matter almost as much as the raw dimensions.

 How to add OG images in Next.js